teerapuch/tugetapp/README.md

 # tugetapp
-tu get application file and api
+tu get application file and api for mobile TU-GET CBT Application Make from React Native and Expo Environment for Android & iOS